 Only indigenous grapes are grown on the island.
 Any other grape types are not allowed to be developed as the amount of soil available is limited.
 Santorini has 30 indigenous grape types.
 However, five are most commonly used.

 The most popular grape is assyrtiko and it makes up 75% of the grape production on the island.
 It is one of the world’s oldest grape varieties and can be traced back to the 16th century BC.
 It tends to result in dry white wines with high acidity, citrus notes and high alcohol levels.

 A wine must use at least 85% assyrtiko grapes to be called a Santorini wine.
 Most of the wineries choose to use 100% assyrtiko for their Santorini wines.
 Assyrtiko grapes are also grown in Northern Greece and Australia.

-However, those wines tend to taste quite different from Santorini wine due to the unique elements of Santorini’s soil, age of the vines and the sea winds.
+However, those wines tend to taste quite different from Santorini wine due to the unique elements of Santorini’s soil, the age of the vines, and the sea winds.
 A Grande Reserve Santorini wine must be aged at least 2 years.

 Aidani is the second most common white grape and it is often mixed with assyrtiko.
 It is a lighter, fresher wine with high acidity.
 Athiri is the final white grape that is indigenous to the island.

 Mavrotragano means black and thick skin and is the most common red grape on the island, although only 2% of the vines of the island grow this grape.
 It produces a light red wine, like an acidic pinot noir.
-The wine is aged in oak for 12 moths and can be served chilled.
-Mandalaria is the the island’s second most popular red grape.
+The wine is aged in oak after it has been crushed for 12 months and can be served chilled.
+Mandalaria is the island’s second most popular red grape.

 The Nykteri style of wine, which means night harvest, uses assyrtiko grapes that have been aged in oak for at least 3 months.
 This style is said to be the best of the assyrtiko wine.